-If you live in Quincy, you may say "The Fat Cat isn't a hidden gem," and there is definitely some truth to that; but it is definitely an unknown spot to folks who live away in other parts of the region--and is one that people might want to go to if they like intimate eateries with a local feel to them.
-It may not be easy to find the first time around, but The Fat Cat is well worth seeking out.
+If you live in Quincy, you may say "The Fat Cat isn't a hidden gem," and there is definitely some truth to that, especially with the move that has brought it more into plain sight; but it remains an unknown spot to folks who live away in other parts of the region--and is one that people might want to go to if they like friendly eateries with a local feel to them.
+It may not be a household name especially to those who live in Boston or north or west of the city, but The Fat Cat is well worth seeking out.

-Copyright © 2015-2017, Boston's Hidden Restaurants (www.hiddenboston.com).
+Copyright © 2020, Boston's Hidden Restaurants (www.hiddenboston.com).